open-telemetry/semantic-conventions/docs/rpc/grpc.md

 | [`rpc.grpc.request.metadata.<key>`](/docs/attributes-registry/rpc.md) | string[] | gRPC request metadata, `<key>` being the normalized gRPC Metadata key (lowercase), the value being the metadata values.
 [1] | `rpc.grpc.request.metadata.my-custom-metadata-attribute=["1.2.3.4", "1.2.3.5"]` | `Opt-In` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`rpc.grpc.response.metadata.<key>`](/docs/attributes-registry/rpc.md) | string[] | gRPC response metadata, `<key>` being the normalized gRPC Metadata key (lowercase), the value being the metadata values.
 [2] | `rpc.grpc.response.metadata.my-custom-metadata-attribute=["attribute_value"]` | `Opt-In` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-**[1]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+**[1] `rpc.grpc.request.metadata`:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
 Including all request metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

-**[2]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+**[2] `rpc.grpc.response.metadata`:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
 Including all response metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

 `rpc.grpc.status_code` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.